Tax season. Sigh.

-Do you work tucked away in a home office?
+Does self-employment require you to work tucked away in a home office?
 Good news.
-You can write off a percentage of your mortgage or rent.
+You may be able to write off the business part of your home.
 It has to be a space completely devoted to your business—and nothing else.
 It can be a full room or part of a room; all you have to do is measure the square footage of the space and divide it by the size of your home.
-You can use this percentage when you write off utilities, home insurance, and other home expenses.
+You can use this percentage when you write off home insurance and other home expenses.

 A quick tip: Talk to an accountant and do careful research on this deduction first.
 It can get complicated quickly, and you’ll want to avoid an audit.

 If you rent space for a brick-and-mortar store or another small business location, you can deduct that amount.
 However, here are some things to keep in mind when deducting rental expenses.